 The expectation is that all courses for the degree will be taken at Dominican University New York.
-However, a maximum of six credits from other institutions may be considered for transfer, at the discretion of the MBA Program Director.
+However, a maximum of six credits from other institutions may be considered for transfer, at the discretion of the Director of the Graduate Programs in the Division of Business, Innovation, and Leadership.